(n) the consciousness of one’s own dignity

-Chaffee County had thousands of proud residents, but the county didn't recognize PRIDE month as a worthy celebratory event.
+Chaffee County had about eighteen thousand residents who were proud to live in that mountain area, but the county didn't recognize PRIDE month as a worthy celebratory event.
 We continued to remain closeted.
 That changed when we became involved with Salida's Stage Left Theater community.
 This diverse mix of thespians and crew was our family of choice in the Rockies.
 We, like others in the LGBTQ community, were KINDA 'out.'

 Fast forward to 2013: DOMA is overturned.
 And several months later, my wife and I were the second same-sex couple to be wed in Chaffee County.

 June is PRIDE month and Chaffee County first officially recognized PRIDE in June of 2017.
 We joined several friends in our first-ever Pride event.
 A thin crowd lined the main street in Salida on that day in June.
 I was told the reason for Pride Month is not for the LGBTQ community to be reminded of their existence, but rather to remind straight people that the LGBTQ community belongs.
 In Calico Lane, I write “We all share being human, and that’s enough for me.”